Azure/ResourceModules/docs/wiki/Known issues.md

 The Lighthouse module pipeline is expected to fail in our development/validation environment because:
 - It requires registered principals on a dedicated tenant for testing.
 As we currently don't have a dedicated tenant available

-The module was validated up until recently (2023-09) and will continuously tested in the static validation.
+The module was validated up until recently (2023-09) and will continuously be tested in the static validation.

 ## management/management-group